 The size of the videos is always too large.
 Therefore, uploading videos directly on your WordPress might slow down the page where the video is uploaded and as well slow down your overall site.

-There are available video hosting service such as; YouTube, DailyMotion, Vimeo, etc. Where you can upload your videos and embed the video URL on your WordPress website.
+There is available video hosting service such as; YouTube, DailyMotion, Vimeo, etc. Where you can upload your videos and embed the video URL on your WordPress website.

 6. Control Your WordPress Plugins